semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 Users can have more than one organization, and an organization can consist of one or many user accounts.
 Users must belong to at least one organization when they first sign in to Semgrep.

-Organizations can be as small as a single user or department, or encompass whole companies.
+Organizations can be as small as a single user in a department, or encompass whole companies.

 By default, orgs do not manage any authentication or repositories.
 You add resources and users to an org by connecting to an SCM or SSO, or setting up a Semgrep scan.